hairyf/ethers-batch-request/README.md

 const provider = new providers.JsonRpcProvider('https://...')
 const contract = new BatchContract('0x...', interface, provider)

-// BatchContract automatically adds tasks to a queue
+// BatchContract will automatically package into an HTTP request
 // When there are no new queries, it sends a batch request and returns all the values const owners = await Promise.all([ contract.ownerOf(0),